MLOps Consulting Services: A Buyer's Guide for 2026

 - Enablement and handoff: Runbooks, training, ownership transfer, and stabilization support.

 If a vendor sends a single blended rate and no role mix, push back.
+For broader benchmarks on how data engineering firms structure rates and thresholds, see data engineering consulting rates.

 Minimum project thresholds matter more than hourly rates